makezurich/makezurich-software-intro/README.md

 Or just buy an [indoor](https://www.thethingsnetwork.org/docs/gateways/thethingsindoor/) or [outdoor](https://www.lorixone.io/) gateway.

+To check or measure TTN network coverage, use the [TTN mapper app](https://ttnmapper.org/).

 ### Raspberry Pi as a BLE Gateway
 See [this tutorial](http://www.tamberg.org/fhnw/2019/hs/IoT06RaspberryPiGateway.pdf) based on the [Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).